hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 == Changelog ==

+= 1.9.3 - 06.17.2022 =
+* Remove Used CSS filter adjustment to fix an issue where certain WordPress post functions wouldn't be available when trying to selectively disable the feature.
+* Rolled back minor plugin UI JavaScript addition, as it was interfering with entering data on multiple lines in certain input fields.

+= 1.9.2 - 06.16.2022 =
+* Added new perfmatters_used_css filter.
+* Added new perfmatters_allow_buffer filter.
+* Added a notice in the Script Manager when Testing Mode is enabled.
+* Improved reliability of CSS Background Image function when child elements with additional background images are present.
+* Script Manager style compatibility fixes.
+* Fixed an issue where some post specific meta options were not being respected when determining if a feature should run.
+* Fixed an issue where pressing enter on the main plugin settings page would trigger a specific form action instead of save settings.
+* Changed CSS class initialization hook to be in the correct order with other output buffer functions.
+* Made an adjustment to how we generate the local used stylesheet URL for better compatibility.
+* Fixed an issue where loading attribute was still getting applied to images that were excluded from lazy loading.
+* Fixed an issue where images inside an excluded picture element were not also getting excluded.
+* Fixed an issue in the Script Manager where archives were not being grouped together with their respective post type.
+* Additions to plugin UI JavaScript to allow for disabled sections to be hidden even when nested controllers are present.
+* Moved background process library to composer autoloader.
+* Removed BETA tag from Remove Unused CSS option.

 = 1.9.1 - 05.23.2022 =
 * Added new option to lazy load CSS Background Images.
 * Added new option for Dual Tracking when using gtag.js in local analytics.